JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 Most major languages support associative arrays, though sometimes only through third party libraries or as a sequence of tuples.

-Note: there is quite a bit of Python documentation that describes `dict`s as associative arrays (and they are a form of them) and then declare that "all associative arrays" require unique keys.
+Note: there is quite a bit of Python documentation that describes `Dict` as an associative array (and it is a *form* of it) but then declare that "all associative arrays" require unique keys.
 I am shocked by this.
 For a correct reference, see *"Programming Language Pragmatics (Third Edition)"* chapter **7 - Data Types**.
-Or pretty much any computer science book.
+Or pretty much any computer science book on data types.

-### Mappings: an unordered list of values mapped to unique keys
+### Mapping: an unordered list of values mapped to unique keys

-These are also sometimes called:
+A `mapping` is also sometimes called:

  - `dictionary`
  - `map`
  - `record`
  - `struct`
  - `object`

-And, if all of the values are restricted to the same type, you could include `hash table` and `keyed list`.
+And, if all of the values are restricted to the same type, you could include `hash table`.

 Nearly all high-level languages support mappings natively.